truski42/ProjectDungeon/README.md

 - *And many more*

+## Install
+Open zip folder and unpack this, after that open StoryAboutJohn.exe

 ### Levels
 The game contains 4 different lvl at each there are new obstacles as well as enemies